cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 - Make sure the server logs are being sent to an sustainable XDR/SIEM service, for security monitoring by a SOC.

 ## Improve protection
-- Make sure a WAF (like ModSecurity or CloudFlare) is being deployed ASAP, if not already there, to protect the web server(s).
+- Make sure a WAF is being deployed ASAP, if not already there, to protect the web server(s);
+  - My recommendations: [CrowdSec WAF](https://www.crowdsec.net/solutions/application-security) or [CloudFlare](https://www.cloudflare.com/) with OWASP Core Ruleset and CloudFlare Managed Ruleset.
-- Make sure Fail2Ban is up and running, or if possible, install [CrowdSec WAF](https://www.crowdsec.net/solutions/application-security)
+- Make sure Fail2Ban is up and running.
 - Install potentially missing security updates, including CMS extensions/components updates.
 - Install an EDR, or at least [SysmonForLinux](https://github.com/Sysinternals/SysmonForLinux), on the server.
 - Enable strong authentication wherever possible.